pweingardt/KSPMissionController/KnownIssues.md

 (c) no we don't hate mechjeb.
 Its just the values it uses in its .cfg does not agree with MCE Part Cost Algorithms. ;)

+##Mission Goals Not Being Completed!
+Most of the time mission goals will be completed, but sometimes special issues might arise to make mission goals not be competed.
+And it all matter how the mission was written.
+One of the biggest problems I have found that can cause problems is this.
+If you build a huge vessel in Orbit made of many different vessels.
+IE a vessel that goes to duna and has an Interplanetary stage, a Landing Stage, and say another part that is the orbiter that brought the crew up to the main vessel.
+All these vessels are considered different vessels and when they undock have different Vessel IDs.
+So if you did a 3 part mission that was Orbit Duna, Land Duna, then land at Kerbin you’re going to have problems!

+First the first part was done with The main Vessel and you orbit duna..
+Everything is cool, goal complete.
+Now it’s time for the landing part.
+You undock the Landing vessel and go and land on duna..
+But the mission goal is not complete, why?
+Well because the Lander and the Main Vessel have separate Vessel IDs.
+And MCE saves Mission Goals Via Vessel ID’s and checks these ID’s with other goals in the mission.
+If they don’t match then the goal can’t be completed!
+There is a way around this though.
+But the mission maker has to put a variable into the mission to make this work!
+It’s called Vessel Independent!
+If Vessel Independent is placed on the Landing Goals, all goals will be completed without issues.
+Because both landing goals it does not matter what vessel actually lands.
+This is a limitation of how MCE works and the saving process.
+But you can add the Vessel Independent goal to Mission Goals if you wish.
+But it’s the only way to combat this situation.
+Also note any vessel that you launch that’s all in one.
+Large vessel has both orbiter and lander on it, this is not an issue.
+Because again they are the same vessel, your just breaking it apart and it will not cause this issue to happen.
+A Vessel Independent Goal was added to the custom contract builder to help combat this issue with Custom Contracts.
+So use it if your vessel is going to be many vessels docked into one large vessel.

 ##Science not paying out in crashgoal it seems!

 If your having issues still getting science payout with CrashGoal Type Missions..
 Read this!